sameersbn/docker-gitlab/README.md

 The default path that the gitlab application is configured to look for the SSL certificates is at /home/git/data/certs, this can however be changed using the SSL_KEY_PATH, SSL_CERTIFICATE_PATH and SSL_DHPARAM_PATH configuration options.

-If you remember from above, the /home/git/data path is basically the path of the [data store](#data-store), which basically means that we have to create a folder named certs inside /opt/gitlab/data/ and copy the files there and as a measure of safely we will update the permission on the gitlab.key file to only be readable by the owner of the file.
+If you remember from above, the /home/git/data path is the path of the [data store](#data-store), which means that we have to create a folder named certs inside /opt/gitlab/data/ and copy the files into it and as a measure of security we will update the permission on the gitlab.key file to only be readable by the owner.

 ```bash
 mkdir -p /opt/gitlab/data/certs